nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This command allows you to edit the existing events in Paidlancers.

-This command is helpful if you made any mistakes when creating the event.
+This command is helpful if you have made any mistakes when creating the event.

 **Format**: `edit INDEX [n/NAME] [r/RATE] [a/ADDRESS] [ds/TIMING] [de/TIMING] [t/TAG]...`